AdamKasinski/city_embedding/README.md

 [![DOI](https://zenodo.org/badge/1021115916.svg)](https://doi.org/10.5281/zenodo.16621733)

-This repository delivers a Julia implementation of the node2vec algorithm.
+This repository provides a Julia implementation of node2vec, one of the leading city-embedding algorithms.
 It handles every step of the pipeline except the final skip‑gram optimiser, which is delegated to Word2Vec.jl so that we can rely on Google’s tested C binary for fast training.

 ### High‑level workflow